meg-codes/bash-notes/Input.md

 ### Down the pipe - `|`

-The most useful tool you'll encounter is the `|`.
+The most useful tool you'll encounter of these is the `|`.
 This pipes the standard output of one program to another (`2>&1` at the end of your command will redirect `stderr` too).

 Why would I want to do this?
 An excellent example is the `find` command.
 Without going into its complex (and implementation specific) syntax, `find .` would start in your current directory and recursively list every single file (throwing errors for files you don't have permission to read).